Jim "Bad News" Barnes: Professional career

 Barnes was selected by the New York Knicks with the first overall pick of the 1964 NBA draft.

 Barnes was named to the 1965 NBA All-Rookie Team, after averaging 15.5 points and 9.7 rebounds as a rookie for the Knicks in 1964–1965.
-Then, on November 2, 1965, Barnes was averaging 15.7 points and 10.3 rebounds in 41 games, when he was traded by the Knicks with Johnny Egan, Johnny Green to the Baltimore Bullets for fellow former No. 1 pick (1961 NBA draft), Walt Bellamy.
+After starting his second season in the league averaging 15.7 points and 10.3 rebounds in 7 games, he was traded along with Johnny Green, Johnny Egan and cash from the Knicks to the Baltimore Bullets for Walt Bellamy on November 1, 1965.

 Barnes was very productive in his early career, averaging a double-double, before numerous knee and achilles injuries slowed him and eventually ended his career.
 After averaging 15.5 points and 9.7 rebounds for the Knicks/Bullets in 1964–1965, he averaged 12.4 points and 10.3 rebounds for the Bullets in 1965–1966.
 After that, he played less minutes due to injuries and became an effective reserve player.

 Barnes won an NBA Championship with the Celtics in 1968–1969, serving at the backup to Bill Russell, although hampered by injury, he did not appear in the playoffs.
-Barnes' career then ended in 1971 after 11 games with Baltimore and brief stints with the Allentown Jets and Trenton Pat Pavers of the Eastern Professional Basketball League.
+Barnes' career then ended in 1971 after 11 games with Baltimore and brief stints with the Binghamton Flyers / Trenton Pat Pavers of the Eastern Basketball Association.

 Overall, Barnes appeared in 454 games and played seven seasons (1964–71) in the NBA.
 He played for the Knicks (1964–1965), Baltimore Bullets (1965–1966 and 1970–1971), Los Angeles Lakers (1967–1968), Chicago Bulls (1968) and Boston Celtics (1968–1970), and he scored 3,997 points for an 8.8 points per average.

 National team career

 Barnes was then selected a member of the 1964 United States men's Olympic basketball team.
-The USA team, coached by Henry Iba won the Gold Medal in the Tokyo Games when they defeated USSR, 73–59.
+The USA team, coached by Henry Iba won the gold medal in the Tokyo Games when they defeated USSR, 73–59.

 Of his Olympic experience, Barnes recalled, "Mr. Iba didn't want me practicing with the team because he was afraid I might hurt someone, I was kind of rough and tough.
 But Mr. Iba did a great job of bringing all that talent together.
 Nobody was expecting this team to win the Olympics."